MiguelSanLeon/holidays-survey/README.md

 ### Frameworks, Libraries and Programmes
 - [Diagrams](https://app.diagrams.net): this was used to create a flowchart in the planning stage of the project.
-- [Colorama](https://pypi.org/project/colorama/): this was used to add colour to the terminal to improve UX and readibility.
+- [Colorama](https://pypi.org/project/colorama/): this was used to add colour to the terminal to improve UX and readability.
 - [Tabulate](https://pypi.org/project/tabulate/): this was used to display data in tables.
-- [Pandas](https://pypi.org/project/pandas/): this was used to store and analyse survey data using dataframes.
+- [Pandas](https://pypi.org/project/pandas/): this was used to store and analyse survey data using data frames.
-- [Numpy](https://pypi.org/project/numpy/): this was used to analyse survey data.
+- [NumPy](https://pypi.org/project/numpy/): this was used to analyse survey data.
-- [Gspread](https://docs.gspread.org/en/v5.7.0/): this is the API for Google Sheets which stores the survey data.
+- [Gspread](https://docs.gspread.org/en/v5.7.0/): this is the API for Google sheets, which stores the survey data.
 - [Codeanywhere](https://app.codeanywhere.com): this was used to write, commit and push the code to GitHub.
 - [GitHub](https://github.com/): this was used to store the project and for version control.
 - [Heroku](https://dashboard.heroku.com/login): this was used to host and deploy the finished project.